-Within the Engineering Department, our aim is to help you to develop a career in Engineering by providing a high quality Engineering education and training.
-We offer courses in three divisions of Engineering, which include Electrical/Electronic, Mechanical and Automotive.
+Within our Engineering department, our aim is to help you to develop a career in engineering by providing high quality education and training in realistic working environments.

-We offer a full range of levels starting at Entry Level to Higher Education.
-This means that it is possible to start learning with little or no previous qualifications and eventually progress on to our Higher National Certificate/Diploma (HND/C) Electrical and Electronic Engineering.
+We offer a full range of levels starting at entry level to university level programmes.
+This means that it is possible to start learning with little or no previous qualifications and progress onto our Higher National Certificate (HNC) in General Engineering.